ENCCS/gpu-programming/content/4-gpu-concepts.rst

 Terminology
 -----------

 At the moment there are three major GPU producers: Nvidia, Intel, and AMD.
 While the basic concept behind GPUs is pretty similar they use different names for the various parts.
-Furthermore there are software environments for programming GPUs, some from the producers and some from external groups all having different naming as well.
+Furthermore there are software environments for GPU programming, some from the producers and some from external groups all having different naming as well.
 Below there is a short compilation of the some terms used across different platforms and software environments.

 Software
 ~~~~~~~~